Docter60/sgi-irix-net-boot-guide/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This is a sample of what exports are required for the octane client:

-&nbsp;&nbsp;&nbsp;&nbsp;(Note that the share tree must be identical to the installed client tree software and that the swap is synced)
+&nbsp;&nbsp;&nbsp;&nbsp;(Note that the share tree's software version must be identical to the installed client tree's software version and that the swap export below is synced)

 **/etc/exports**